United Kingdom driving test: General driving

-The object of the test is to ensure that the candidate is well grounded in the basic principles of safe driving, and is sufficiently practiced in them to be able to show, at the time of the test, that they are a competent and considerate driver and are not a source of danger to themselves or to other road users.
-The drive will include two or three normal stops at (and moving away from) the side of the road on level roads as well as on gradients, in addition to a demonstration of moving away from behind a stationary vehicle.
+The object of the test is to ensure that the candidate is well grounded in the basic principles of safe driving, and is sufficiently practised in them to be able to show, at the time of the test, that they are a competent and considerate driver and are not a source of danger to themselves or to other road users.
+The drive will include two or three normal stops at (and moving away from) the side of the road on level roads as well as up a hill, in addition to a demonstration of moving away at an angle from behind a stationary vehicle.

-The regulations state that the on-road driving time must be no less than 30 minutes.
+The regulations state that the on-road driving time must be no less than 28–30 minutes.

-If at any point during the test, the examiner has to intervene with any controls, this will usually but not always result in failure and could be marked on the test report as a serious or dangerous fault.
+If at any point during the test, the examiner has to intervene verbally or physically (including with dual controls), this will, in the vast majority of cases, be marked on the test report as a serious or dangerous fault, and result in test failure.

 Independent driving

-In Great Britain, this part of the test was changed in December 2017.
+The length of the independent driving section was also a significant change when the GB driving test changed in December 2017.
 The independent portion of the practical test is now longer; having been increased from around 10 minutes to approximately 20 minutes.
-The candidate may be asked to follow a Satellite Navigation (SatNav) device rather than follow signs.
-SatNav's are not used in tests carried out in Northern Ireland.
+In four out of five tests, candidates are now asked to follow directions given on a satellite navigation (sat-nav) device, with the remaining one in five asked, as before, to follow signs.
+Sat-navs are not used in tests carried out in Northern Ireland.

 This section is included on practical driving tests for the following vehicles or licences: